-Ruth Wagner, Palliative Medicine social worker for Marshfield Clinic Health System, counsels patients and their loved ones about these documents, considering their wishes and conveying that information.
+Ruth Wagner, medical social worker for Marshfield Clinic Health System, counsels patients and their loved ones about these documents, considering their wishes and conveying that information.

 “There are so many people who haven’t thought about them.
 We see it every day,” Wagner said.
 “Our goal is to guide and educate patients and families about the importance of these documents.”

 If you’re 18 or older and you’re well, complete or review your documents, especially the advance care directive.
-Having decisions made when you’re healthy help when your health may not be so good.
+Having decisions made when you’re healthy helps when your health may not be so good.

-Wagner references the “4 Ds” to get documents done or reviewed, especially in light of a COVID-19 scenario:
+Wagner references the “4 Ds” as the life events when it is important to get documents done or reviewed:

 - Death – when your primary agent, the person you choose to have authority to make decisions, has died.